tytydraco/yessleep/out/When_I_was_thirteen_years_old_I_solved_mysteries_with_my_friends_Case_11_The_disappearance_and_subsequent_brainwashing_of_Aris_Caine.md

 It was just me and Noah, and the suffocating control both of us were now fully aware of.
 I opened my mouth to correct myself, to demand answers from the shadow looming closer to us, when my mind retracted again, detaching itself from the memory and plunging further down.
 I had no time to breathe, no time to anchor myself to reality, where I was kneeling on my mother’s sheepskin rug, warm red pooling down my face with my imaginary friend standing over me.

 It was going to kill me, I thought dizzily, my words felt distant and wrong, disconnected from my body.

 Whatever this thing was, what Dr. Delaney had planted inside my mind, was going to fucking kill me.

 If I could liken this feeling to anything, it would be drowning, suffocating in oblivion.

+Dragging me.

 Down.